Mikaye1/Petstagram/README.md

 - 👋 Hi, I’m @Mikaye1
 - 👀 I’m interested in Art
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on company with the highest salary
+- 💞️ I’m looking to collaborate on a company with the highest salary
 - 📫 How to reach me ?
-I'll reack you
+I'll reach you

 <!---
 Mikaye1/Mikaye1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.